telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/scroll-views-horizontally.md

 ---
 title: Scroll Views Horizontally
 page_title: Scroll Views Horizontally | Kendo UI Scheduler
-description: "Learn how to scroll the scheduler views horizontally"
+description: "Learn how to scroll the Kendo UI Scheduler views horizontally."
 slug: howto_scroll_views_horizontally_scheduler
 ---

 # Scroll Scheduler Views Horizontally

-The Kendo UI Scheduler views are normally 100% wide and depend on the widget width.
-The example below shows how to expand them and utilize a horizontal scrollbar inside the Scheduler.
+The Kendo UI Scheduler views are normally 100% wide and depend on the width of the widget.
+The example below demonstrates how to expand them and utilize a horizontal scrollbar inside the Scheduler.

 ###### Example